Digantasaha123/NFS-Manager/README.md

   - Seamless mounting of shared directories.
   - Efficient synchronization between server and client.

-- **Planned GUI Integration**:
+- **GUI Interface**:
-  - A graphical interface using **Tinker** for easier NFS management, including configuring shared directories and monitoring activity.
+  - **Tinker**-based graphical interface for managing NFS settings, viewing logs, and troubleshooting issues.
+The GUI provides an intuitive interface for both server and client-side interactions.

 - **Logging and Monitoring**:
   - Maintain detailed logs for shared file access to assist with troubleshooting and system auditing.